intel/virtual-storage-manager/INSTALL.md

     192.168.124.0/24

 #Operating System
-From now on, we are developing/testing based on CentOS 6.5 Linux system.
-For successfuly installation of VSM, it's better to install system with **CentOS-6.5 Basic Server**.
+We are developing/testing based on CentOS 6.5 Linux system.
+For successful installation of VSM, it's best to install system with **CentOS-6.5 Basic Server**.

 After install of CentOS system, do not run: